-All questions must be submitted through the Hawai'i State eProcurement System (HlePRO).
-Questions must be submitted by the question deadline date and time shown in Section 1.5 RFP Schedule and Significant Dates.
-Answers will be given via the Hawai'i State eProcurement System (HlePRO) site as noted in Section 1.5 RFP Schedule and Significant Dates.
+All questions must be submitted through HlePRO.
+Questions must be submitted by the Deadline to Submit Written Questions shown in Section 1.5 RFP Schedule and Significant Dates.
+Answers will be given via the HlePRO site as noted in Section 1.5 RFP Schedule and Significant Dates.